DavKato/svelte-i-pack/README.md

   /**
    * Specify input directory for your original images.
    * Original ones are simply treated as source and will not be included in the build.
-   * Should not specify set this value inside ./static.
+   * Thus, you should not set it in ./static.
    **/
   inputDir: 'content/img',
   /**